How Oral Health Affects Your Overall Health

 • Oral bite problems

 The oral cavity is a breeding ground for all kinds of harmful bacteria.
 The mouth is also the doorway to your body.
-Medical and dental professionals can detect signs of nutritional deficiencies or general infection through an oral exam.
+Medical and dental professionals can detect nutritional deficiencies or general infection through oral exams.
 For example, mouth lesions can signal oral cancer.
 Similarly, chronic gum inflammation (gingivitis) may indicate the presence of diseases that affect the whole body (systemic disease).

 At the same time, caring for your dental health can prevent gingivitis, gum disease, cavities, and the development of chronic medical conditions.
 Regular dental exams also help with the early detection and treatment of oral cancer, a life-threatening disease.